A Tale of Two Cities

 Marysol Nieves

-...Soraya Marcano creates mixed- media works that reveal the alienation of the individual in contemporary culture through fragmentd or disembodied references to the body.
+...Soraya Marcano creates mixed- media works that reveal the alienation of the individual in contemporary culture through fragmented or disembodied references to the body.

 (Flushing Town Hall, 2001)